bbe2/Overview/README.md

 -
 -- 👀--> Finished ...
 REDcap! doing a nursing research project  <---------------Completed 2/15/2022 - will get final results updated shortly update increased purposeful hourly rounding compliance 10%, discovered issues in truth communication and call bell

--- 👀-> Feb22 Daily musings.
+-- 👀-> Feb22 Daily musings
 -- Dr. Single wrote <demystifying the dissertation> terribly important to have a slogan of focus for elevator talk
 -- Horror & Infotech theory expansion using horror literature to discern the real and distend the social.
  -->
  --Lovecraft corpus consolidation commencing